 Most federal student loans come with a grace period to give you some breathing room between graduation and your first student loan payment.
 But what is a grace period, exactly?
 And more importantly, how does it work?

 Read on to learn what a grace period is and how it impacts student loan borrowers like you.
 Specifically, let’s look at…

 “A grace period is a temporary period after graduation during which no payments are due on a student loan,” said Adam S. Minsky, student loan lawyer.
 “The idea is that borrowers may need some time to find employment before their loans become due.”

-“Direct Loans have a six-month grace period before payments are due, but PLUS Loans do not have a grace period (though you may be eligible for an in-school deferment while enrolled),” said Jay Fleischman, student loan lawyer and host of the “Student Loan Show.
+“Direct loans have a six-month grace period before payments are due, but PLUS loans do not have a grace period (though you may be eligible for an in-school deferment while enrolled),” said Jay Fleischman, student loan lawyer and host of the “Student Loan Show” podcast.